ggrossman/unix-cb/README.md

 it probably got thrown in the dump.

 When I was 16, an uncle passed on a discarded Sun 2 workstation to me.
-I knew that Unix/CB was written as multiple processes coordinating via System V IPC message queues.
+I knew that Unix-CB was written as multiple processes coordinating via System V IPC message queues.
 Another user on MoHo, Brett J. Vickers, now lead programmer at ArenaNet, had written a game for the site called Quest for Mordor.
 His first version of the game also used System V IPC,